 Admiralty Pier 1847-93

-In 1847 work began on the western arm of the Harbour of Refuge designed by James Walker and commissioned by the Admiralty.
+In 1847 work began on the western arm of the Harbour of Refuge.
+The Harbour had been designed by James Walker and was commissioned by the Admiralty.
 By 1851 the pier had reached a sufficient length to solve the problem of shingle in the harbour mouth and cross channel steamers were able to berth alongside.

-The first phase of the pier was completed in 1854, and the second in 1864, but the third phase was delayed by discussion as how it should finish at the seaward end.
-It was finally decided that a fort with two powerful 80 ton guns be placed there but it was not until 1880 that the first structure was complete and 1885 before the guns were first fired.
+The first phase of the pier was completed in 1854, and the second in 1864, but the third phase was delayed by discussion as to how it should finish at the seaward end.
+It was finally decided that a fort with two powerful 80 ton guns should be placed there.
+It was not until 1880 that the first structure was complete and 1885 before the guns were first fired.
 It became known as the Admiralty Pier Gun Turret.

 The eastern arm of the Harbour of Refuge was never begun and to meet the demand of cross channel trade plans were made to build a smaller commercial harbour.
-The eastern arm of this - Prince of Wales Pier was not begun until 1893.
+The eastern arm of this was the Prince of Wales Pier and was not begun until 1893.